World Plants Logo

 "

 In my opinion, this tree is not particularly appealing for many reasons.
 It is not desirable for any type of home landscaping as its appearance does not have any qualities that make it stand out or pop in the landscape of your backyard for example.
 The nuts that it produces can be eaten however, they are very bitter and there would be no reason to attempt to enjoy them.
-The tree also produces a large amount of seed so keeping it under control would also be a struggle in a landscape setting.
-The one benefit it does have is its ability to help counter the damage from floods as it prefers moist soil usually near a water source.
-The Water Hickory is definitely a tree that is better of growing in natural areas opposed to trying to grow in a yard or public setting.
+The tree also produces a large amount of seed, so keeping it under control would also be a struggle in a landscape setting.
+The one benefit it does have is its ability to help counter the damage from floods as it prefers moist soil, usually near a water source.
+The Water Hickory is definitely a tree that is better off growing in natural areas as opposed to trying to grow it in a garden or public setting.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)